yaqwsx/bcthesis/symdivine.md

 To correctly and effectively build a path condition, keeping a set of program variables, their mapping to formula variables and their generations is needed.
-Also, as we described in section todo, the interpreter requires that data store provides MML -- thus there needs to be established a mapping among variables in
+Also, as we described in section \autoref{sec:arch:inter}, the interpreter requires that data store provides MML -- thus there needs to be established a mapping among variables in
 \llvm bit-code and program variables (where multiple calls of the same function are allowed).
 We remind, that program variables are required to be identified by an segment and offset.

 To perform these mappings, \smt store takes advantage of the required segment--offset program variable identification and thus keeps a set of segments with variables and a mapping of call stack frames to these segments.
 Note that this mapping is not canonical -- different thread interleaving can lead to different mapping.
 Each segment contains a list of variables (information about the highest generation, bit-width, etc.).
 See \autoref{fig:mapping} for illustration of this mapping.

 As the set of segments is usually quite small, frequently accessed and changed, implementation using a dynamic-sized array and a free-list was chosen.
 Thus the